The Purr of the LogCat

 592 if(loc != null && route != null){

 Calling something before it is created is a likely indication of some faulty logic in organization of the code that should perhaps be corrected.
-However, testing of the above fix indicated that it was adequate since the statements to be executed are only relevant if the route object exists.
+However, testing of the above fix indicated that it was adequate since the statements to be executed are relevant only if the route object exists.

 1. the Android class must depend on the hardware upon which it is running to supply the events, and